 Affordable Hotel in New Town – The Capitana Key West

 This hotel is a more affordable option for couples and solo travellers.
 You’ll also get to enjoy all the additional services and convenience associated with staying in a hotel.
 Located right on North Roosevelt Boulevard, you’ll be within walking distance of some of the most budget-friendly shops and restaurants in Key West.

 Things to See and Do in New Town:

 - Soak up the gorgeous coastal scenery in this laid-back kayak tour taking in the mangrove mazes surrounding the Keys.

-- The Meadows is an up-and-coming neighbourhood sat between New Town and Old Town.
+- The Meadows is an up-and-coming neighbourhood sitting between New Town and Old Town.
 Head on over for this upbeat party boat experience.

 - Key Plaza is the largest mall in the city, housing local boutiques, international brands and a large food court to suit all budgets.

 - Take a trip over to Dredgers Key – it’s mostly a residential island, but it’s a popular spot for fishing in the city.